AKC Miniature Poodle Puppies,Grand Champion Sired, health guarantee 312-882-4584

 #StopTheShaveDowns .

 Jennifer is also known in other fields.
-A prominent victims rights activist and advocate for gun violence prevention and criminal justice reform after the murder of her sister Nancy Bishop Langert, her brother-in-law Richard, and their unborn child in Winnetka, Illinois in 1990, Jennifer was selected in 2010 for the Illinois Women's Institute of Leadership (IWIL), and has run for office.
-Jennifer was the National Program Director for Victims and Survivors for the Brady Campaign to Prevent Gun Violence.
-In what she describes as her proudest life achievement, she partnered with Marsy's Law to lead a successful six year, multi-million dollar statewide lobbying campaign to amend the Illinois Constitution for enforceable victims rights, which passed overwhelmingly in 2014 and is now Article 1, Section 8.1 of the Illinois Constitution #MarsysLaw.
+A prominent victims rights activist and advocate for gun violence prevention and criminal justice reform after the murder of her sister Nancy Bishop Langert, her brother-in-law Richard, and their unborn child in Winnetka, Illinois in 1990, Jennifer was selected in 2010 for the Illinois Women's Institute of Leadership (IWIL) to train for a year in public advocacy and elections, and has run for office.
+Jennifer was the National Program Director for Victims and Survivors for the Brady Campaign to Prevent Gun Violence, where, for example, she helped organize survivors of the Virginia Tech massacre to work to pass the NICS Improvement Act in the U.S. Congress.
+In what she describes as her proudest life achievement, she partnered with Marsy's Law organization to lead a successful six year, multi-million dollar statewide lobbying campaign to amend the Illinois Constitution for enforceable victims rights, which passed overwhelmingly in 2014 and is now Article 1, Section 8.1 of the Illinois Constitution #MarsysLaw.

 After 45 years working in dogs at least part time, Jennifer began grooming full-time for the first time in 2014 when she opened Love Fur Dogs in Glencoe, Illinois as a sort of retirement project.
 By then, she knew enough about the grooming industry to be fully committed to doing it right.
 From years of dabbling in the dog show world, Jennifer had come to see correct coat care for every breed and coat type possible.
 Everything at Love Fur Dogs was modelled on Best Practices - always the best for her beloved dog and cat clients.
 Her reputation grew well and quickly.
 Just a year after she opened Love Fur Dogs, she was named Best Groomer in Chicagoland by Chicago Magazine and the Chicago Tribune.
 Love Fur Dogs is now being passed into the hands of her longest serving groomer, as Jennifer and Bill retire to Virginia.
 Jennifer still grooms some: www.MasterGroomingByJennifer.com.